LaterBlackBird/roasted/README.md

 # Roasted

-Roasted is a full-stack application serving as a React.js, Redux, Express, PostgreSQL full stack solo project to display current skill level in these areas.
+Roasted is an application serving as a React.js, Redux, Express, PostgreSQL full stack solo project to display current skill level in these areas.
 The aim is to make a copy of the popular Untapped.com website except centered around coffee.